spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 **`sparv install`:** Installing a corpus means deploying it on a remote server.
 Sparv supports deployment of compressed XML exports, CWB data files and SQL data.
 If you try to install a corpus Sparv will check if the necessary annotations have been created.
-If any annotations are lacking, Sparv will run them for you.
-Thus you do not need to annotate the corpus before installing.
+If any annotations are missing, Sparv will run them for you.
+Therefore you do not need to annotate the corpus before installing.
 You can list the available installations with `sparv install -l`.

-**`sparv clean`:** When annotating Sparv will create a folder called `annotations` inside your corpus directory.
+**`sparv clean`:** While annotating Sparv will create a folder called `sparv-workdir` inside your corpus directory.
 You usually don't need to touch the files stored here.
 Leaving this directory as it is will usually lead to faster processing of your corpus if you for example want to add a new output format.
-However, if you would like to delete this folder (e.g. because you want to save disk space or because you want to rerun all annotations from scratch) you can do so by running this command.
-The export directory and log files can also be removed with the `clean` command.
-Check out the available options to learn more.
+However, if you would like to delete this folder (e.g. because you want to save disk space or because you want to rerun all annotations from scratch) you can do so by running `sparv clean`.
+The export directory and log files can also be removed with the `clean` command by adding appropriate flags.
+Check out the available options (`sparv clean -h`) to learn more.

 ## Show Annotation Info
 **`sparv modules`:** List available modules and annotations.